-This rule establishes parameters for the use of community capital assistance funds for residential accessibility and renovation projects.
+This rule sets forth a process for the department to make available community capital assistance funds to county boards of developmental disabilities, governmental entities, and nonprofit corporations for residential accessibility and renovation projects.

-As used throughout this rule, the following definitions shall apply:
+As used throughout this rule, the following definitions apply:

-(2) Provide services, or be a nonprofit corporation which acquires residential properties for individuals requiring services, through the following:
+(2) Acquire residential properties for individuals receiving services, through the following:

 (a) Supported living program;

-(b) Medicaid-funded home and community-based services waiver ;
+(b) Medicaid-funded home and community-based services waiver; or